FrankN88/quiz-game/TESTING.md

     <img src="docs/testing/other_features/hover_admin.gif">
   </details>

  - <strong>Adding profile image - </strong> The logged in user can add the profile image to his/her page.
+A the moment it is a simple page where the image gets uploaded, just to show the functionality for learning purposes.
+In the future could be developed into a proper profile page.
    <details><summary>Evidence</summary>
     <img src="docs/testing/crud/image_crud_functions.png">
   </details>

 ***